hostinger/fireactions/README.md

 Fireactions is an orchestrator for GitHub runners.
 BYOM (Bring Your Own Metal) and run self-hosted GitHub runners in ephemeral, fast and secure [Firecracker](https://firecracker-microvm.github.io/) based virtual machines.

+> [!IMPORTANT]
+> There's been multiple improvements with a lot of breaking changes.
+The current stable version is **v2.0.0**.
+Please use this version for production environments.

 <!--
 https://excalidraw.com/#json=GrJMj6LLYt39mgC0me7Di,C65TV9FhicnxNKgPeRhi3A
 sequenceDiagram